vt6/vt6/notes/survey-results.md

 - diff one frame with another one (i.e. text only in one frame is highlighted there; the shell could do this automatically when the same command is run twice in a row)
+- split window and pipe information between the subwindows

+- restore term title when going back to the prompt (is solved trivially by scoping termtitle to frame)

 # Text presentation